Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/control-schemes.md

 # Control schemes

-Input Action Assets can have multiple [Control Schemes](control-schemes.md), which let you enable or disable different sets of Bindings for your Actions for different types of Devices.
+Input Action Assets can have multiple [Control Schemes](control-schemes.md), which let you enable or disable different sets of bindings for your actions for different types of devices.

 ![Gamepad appears as the Scheme Name value on the Add Control Scheme window.](Images/ControlSchemeProperties.png)